contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ddev get ddev/ddev-adminer && ddev restart
 ```

-You can also disable PHPMyAdmin in the `.ddev/config.yml`.
+You can also disable phpMyAdmin in the `.ddev/config.yml`.

 ```yml
 omit_containers: [dba]